Article 1, Part 1 – Student Rights

 § 1-103 Campus Expression

-2. Members and organizations in the university community may invite and hear any persons of their own choosing, subject only to reasonable requirements on time, place, and manner for use of university facilities.
+2. Members and organizations in the university community may invite and hear any persons of their own choosing, subject only to reasonable requirements on time, place, and manner for use of university property.

 3. The campus press and media are to be free of censorship.
 The editors and managers shall not be arbitrarily suspended because of student, faculty, administration, alumni, or community disapproval of editorial policy or content.